JoeyStanley/real/_posts/2019-12-27-extending-wells-lexical-sets-to-prelateral-vowels.md

 1. Onsets should ideally have just one consonant.
 Glides are avoided and liquids are acceptable as a last resort.

-1. Codas consist of a single voiceless obstruent following the /l/. <span class="sidenote">I have relaxed the coda requirement a little bit from what Wells says (1982:123):<br/><br/><span style="font-size: 0.8em;">"As far as possible the keywords have been chosen so as to end in a voiceless alveolar or dental consonant: a voiceless consonant minimizes the likelihood of diphthongal glides obscuring a basic vowel quality, while coronality (alveolar or dental place) minimizes the possible allophonic effect of the place of a following consoannt.
+1. Codas consist of a single voiceless obstruent following the /l/. <span class="sidenote">I have relaxed the coda requirement a little bit from what Wells says (1982:123):<br/><br/><span style="font-size: 0.8em;">"As far as possible the keywords have been chosen so as to end in a voiceless alveolar or dental consonant: a voiceless consonant minimizes the likelihood of diphthongal glides obscuring a basic vowel quality, while coronality (alveolar or dental place) minimizes the possible allophonic effect of the place of a following consonant.
 An exception here is <sc>trap</sc> for the /æ/ correspondence, where no items in /-t, -s, -θ/ are altogether suitable; another one is <sc>palm</sc>."</span><br/><br/>I figure the presence of the lateral is enough of a buffer between the vowel and any following consonant (though phoneticians may prove me wrong).</span>

 1. Nouns are preferred.